SAS Evidence-Based Curriculum

 SAS Multi-Component Program

-SAS Small Group Program is a multi-component program that up-skills and empowers not only children with social and emotional challenges, but also the parents and teachers who support them.
+SAS Small Group Program is a multi-component program that up-skills and empowers children with social and emotional challenges and the parents/caregivers and teachers who support them.

 The program includes: